wojtha/mouse_melon/README.md

 ## Usage

-Here is demonstration of varios possible styles:
+Here is demonstration of various possible styles:

 ```ruby
 feature 'MouseMelon features' do